seehuhn/go-pdf/font/NOTES.md

 CFF font.
 The CFF data is not allowed to be CID-keyed, *i.e.* the CFF font must not contain a `ROS` operator.

-Usually, `Encoding` is omitted from the font dictionary, and the mapping from character codes to glyph names is described by the "builtin encoding" of the CFF font.

 ### CFF-based OpenType Fonts (PDF 1.6)

 These use `Type1` as the `Subtype` in the font dictionary.